bansallab/INoDS-model/README.md

 Parameters
 ===================================
-output_filename: Desired filename for the output files
+output_filename: Desired filename for the output files.

-infection_type: Can be either "SI", "SIR" or "SIS"
+infection_type: Can be either "SI", "SIR" or "SIS".

 truth: True values of parameters, if known, are entered as a list.
 If unknown set the truth as a list of zeroes.

-null_networks: Total number of null network
+null_networks: Total number of null network.

 burnin: Total burn-in perior for *emcee* sampler
 iteration: Total number of iterations after burn-in for *emcee* sampler.
 diagnosis_lag: (optional, default = False).
 Set to True when actual infection timing is unknown and the infection file reports *diagnosis times* instead of *infection times*.